 If either source or target gNB/ng-eNB does not indicate its capability of supporting new ResumeMAC-I, then UE will use legacy ResumeMAC-I in the ResumeRequest.

-In any case that the target gNB/ng-eNB rejects the ResumeRequest, it shall indicate the reject cause (e.g. wrong version of ResumeMAC-I) and the original "resumecause" in the Resume Reject message to make UE to verify.
+In any case that the target gNB/ng-eNB rejects the ResumeRequest, it should indicate the reject cause (e.g. wrong version of ResumeMAC-I) and the original "resumecause" in the Resume Reject message to make UE to verify.

 NOTE 1: Since Resume Reject message is not protected, it is still possible for attackers to modify this message.
 However, adding the reject cause and the original "resumecause" can be taken as the enhancement.
 Besides, when the reject message is protected in the future, this enhancement will be reliable from then on.